appsmithorg/appsmith/contributions/AppsmithWidgetDevelopmentGuide.md

 - `executeAction` (void): Executes an action.
 Typically, used to call the configured action triggers.
 Arguments:
     - `triggerPayload` [ExecuteTriggerPayload](https://github.com/appsmithorg/appsmith/blob/e772fd4ff96accfb94818fa9f0b58dc6851a1cf0/app/client/src/constants/AppsmithActionConstants/ActionConstants.tsx#L24) Note: `undefined` or `null` actions throws an error.

 - `disableDrag` (void): Prevents the widget from being dragged in the canvas.
 For example, the Table Widget disables widget drag when re-ordering columns using header drag.
 This allows for widgets to implement features without conflicting with the platform features.

-Arguments:
     - `disable` Argument which disables drag when `true`, enables when `false`.

 - `updateWidgetProperty` (void): Updates a single widget property
     - `propertyPath`: Path of the property to update
     - `propertyValue`: Value to be set